fern-api/fern/README.md

 You can specify a version using the `--version` option.
 This version string is used when publishing SDKs to registries (e.g. npm).

+#### Running locally

+By default, the generation runs in the cloud.
+If you want to run it on your local machine, you can use the `--local` option.
+This will run each generator in a Docker container.

+By default, Fern will delete the container after running.
+To keep the container around (e.g. to look at the generator's logs), use the `--keepDocker` option.

 ---

 ### `fern check`